-And finally, how you should adjust your bids on a device level, reduce bids for unprofitable products in your test campaign, and location bid adjustments.
+And finally, adjusting bids on a device level, reducing bids for unprofitable products in your test campaign, and location bid adjustments.

 #7 – Campaign Scaling

 Next up is attempting to scale that one winning product with a single product shopping campaign, which you can then expand to run in other countries (after you set up your Merchant Center to serve countries outside of the US) after it’s proven to be a winner.

 Before you set up international geo campaigns though, make sure you have a currency converter in your store.
 You can either get a currency converter app, or you can purchase a theme like Shoptimized, Booster, or eCom Turbo which all already come with an in-built currency converter; these themes also effectively save you hundreds of total annual fees worth of other third-party apps.

 Finally, adjusting your bidding strategy for single product campaigns which don’t perform, and scaling single product campaigns by using a targeted return on adspend (TROAS) bid strategy after a certain amount of conversions within the past 30 days.

 #8 – Search Campaign Expansion

-The last module focuses on expanding to search ads when you have a certain search term that is converting, and creating a search ad for brandability purposes (which includes a “limited” offer to entice prospects to take advantage of).
+This module focuses on expanding to search ads when you have a certain search term that is converting, and creating a search ad for brandability purposes (which includes a “limited” offer to entice prospects to take advantage of).
 It’s a super short section with only two videos overall, but they’re valuable nevertheless.

 30 Day Money Back Guarantee